-Personally, I like the Ten Thousand Interval Short and how versatile it is and think are a few key pros that come along with this short.
+Personally, I like the Ten Thousand Interval Short and how versatile it is, and think are a few key pros that come along with this short.
 Since the Interval Short works well in so many training settings, it’s a good training short to wear when you don’t feel like thinking about your gear choice and selection.
-Despite enjoying this short as a whole there are a couple of cons which I’ll discuss below.

 In this Ten Thousand Interval Short review, I’m going to discuss a variety of topics to help you decide if this pair of shorts is a good fit for the context of your training wants and needs.